 Cataract Surgery at TriCounty Eye Institute

 For over twenty years, Dr. Mark Schneider and his experienced team of vision experts have been performing advanced treatment for the removal of cataracts.
 Dr. Schneider was one of first surgeons in the TriCounty area to perform the clear cornea, no-stitch cataract procedure.
-This advanced surgical technique offers our patients a safe, comfortable procedure with a rapid recovery of vision for a quick return to normal daily activities recovery so you can quickly see the important things in life!
+This advanced surgical technique offers our patients a safe, comfortable procedure with a rapid recovery of vision so you can quickly see the important things in life!

 Advanced state-of-the-art surgical techniques and artificial lenses contribute significantly to restoring natural vision.
-The cataract procedure uses a small incision that is less that 3 millimeters in length is made in the side of the cornea.
+The cataract procedure uses a small incision that is less than 3 millimeters in length in the side of the cornea.
 An ultrasonic probe (phacoemulsifier) is then used to dissolve and gently remove the cataract.
-An artificial intraocular lens is inserted through a tiny 2mm to 3mm incision which seals itself naturally.
+An artificial intraocular lens is inserted through the tiny incision which seals itself naturally.
 This advanced technique eliminates the need for stitches.
 The small incision technique allows for rapid healing and a quick recovery of vision.
 Most patients return to their normal routines within a day or two.

 A monofocal IOL, or single focus lens, is designed to provide clear distance vision.
 This means you will be able to see objects that are far away.
 However, you will need glasses for reading and any type of close, detailed work following surgery.
 Millions of monofocal IOLs have been successfully implanted providing patients with clear distance vision.